karthikhosur/italtoken/whitepaper.md

 Each activity on the CVmine platform generates a specific ITAL token reward, creating a comprehensive incentive system that rewards all forms of positive engagement.
 The reward structure is designed to recognize both small, frequent activities and significant milestone achievements, ensuring users are continuously motivated to engage with the platform in meaningful ways.

-The transaction ledger maintains detailed records of all token-generating activities, including the specific activity category, token amount, and transaction status.
+The transaction ledger maintained by CVmine provides detailed records of all token-generating activities, including the specific activity category, token amount, and transaction status.
 This detailed tracking enables precise accounting of token distribution while providing valuable analytics regarding user engagement patterns.

 ## 8. Privacy